plysytsya/doublebook/README.rst

 Note
 ====

-This is a work in project and does not yield reliable results yet.
+This is a work in progress and does not yield reliable results yet.
 Feel free to contribute.